Alternative Dispute Resolution Procedures (Mediation / Settlement Conference)

 Different Forms of ADR

-Beyond the typical process of negotiations that may take place between the parties before court proceedings, typical forms of ADR are either mediation or arbitration.
-Though some people mistakenly use the terms interchangeably, there are differences between these two forms of ADR.
+Beyond the typical process of negotiations that may take place between the parties before court proceedings, typical forms of ADR are either mediation or settlement conference or arbitration.
+Though some people mistakenly use the terms interchangeably, there are differences between these forms of ADR.

 This is a confidential and informal procedure where a neutral third-party acts as a “mediator” to help the parties identify areas of agreement and try to get them to compromise in order to settle their dispute.
 Sometimes the mediator will gather all the parties together in the same room to discuss their issues, and other times will talk to each party privately in order to better understand their position and concerns.
 A neutral mediator can sometimes encourage compromise when direct negotiation between the parties has become ineffective due to bad feelings, personalities, etc.